nektro/SiteRippers/README.md

 ```
 Usage of ./SiteRippers:
       --concurrency int     Maximum number of tasks to run at once.
 Exactly how tasks are used varies slightly. (default 10)
+      --job-workers int     Maximum number of tasks to initialize in parallel the the background. (default 5)
+      --list                Pass this to list all supported domains.
       --mbpp-bar-gradient   Enabling this will make the bar gradient from red/yellow/green.
       --save-dir string     Path to folder to save downloaded data to. (default "./data/")
       --site string         Domain of site to rip.
 None passed means rip all.